-Mercer and Hughes Veterinary Surgeons will endeavour to remain open and operational during the spread of Coronavirus, however we may need to implement certain procedures or changes to our business as the pandemic progresses.
+Mercer and Hughes Veterinary Surgeons will endeavour to remain open and operational during the spread of Coronavirus, however we have had to implement certain procedures and changes to our business to become COVID-secure.
 This is to ensure the safety of our staff and all those who need to visit our surgeries.

 PLEASE DO NOT VISIT THE SURGERY IF YOU ARE SHOWING SYMPTOMS OF COVID-19 (new persistent cough and/or high fever and/or loss of sense of taste or smell) OR ARE SELF-ISOLATING

 We are currently seeing all cases requiring veterinary attention or advice with the vet, including puppy and kitten vaccinations, neutering, medication checks, and of course sick and injured pets.

 We are also offering routine vet nurse appointments such as flea and worming, weight checks and nail clips.

 We are still providing our emergency service for our clients from our Saffron Walden Veterinary Hospital.

 - In order to comply with social distancing, we are making some significant changes to the types of appointments we offer, and how we interact with you.

 - Please ensure you WEAR YOUR MASK when interacting with our staff unless exempt.

 - Appointments.
 We ask all clients to wait in the car, and call in when you have arrived for the appointment.
 We will come and get you when it’s time for your appointment.

 - We are currently allowing one client into the surgery during the appointment.
 Please sanitise your hands as you enter and wear a mask.